dantmnf/zenbook-s14-linux/README.md

 ### Dual-boot issues

+> [!NOTE]
+> The latest Intel audio driver (20.42.11515.0) from Windows Update seems to have this issue fixed.

 The SOF firmware will put Windows drivers to a fu*ky state: only one of every two audio sessions will have sound.

 To workaround it, remove all Dolby extensions from device manager "drivers by type" view: